Thomas de la Rue: Biography

 Thomas de la Rue died in Kensington in 1866.

 Family

 He married Jane Warren (17 June 1789 – 22 September 1858) on 21 March 1816.

 He had six daughters and two sons: Mary, Elizabeth, Georgiana, Louisa, Jane, Warren and William.

 Memorials

 The Guernsey Post Office has issued two sets of postage stamps commemorating his life and achievements, in 1971 and 1993.

 There is a pub on The Pollet, Saint Peter Port, Guernsey, named after him.

-The States of Guernsey issued a commemorative one-pound note in July 2013, to mark 200 years since the first commercial venture of Thomas De La Rue.
-The note is in circulation alongside the standard one-pound note, differing in the portrait of De La Rue on the reverse and a TDLR letter prefix.
+In 1991 the States of Guernsey issued a £5 banknote with Thomas De La Rue on the reverse.
+A commemorative one-pound note was issued in July 2013, to mark 200 years since the first commercial venture of Thomas De La Rue.
+The note is in circulation alongside the standard one-pound note.